Varlam Liparteliani: Career

-He is the captain of the Georgia Judo National Team and the Georgia Olympic Team.
-He is coached by Gugava Giorgi.
+Liparteliani was the captain of the National Judo Team for Georgia at the 2016 Summer Olympics.
+He was coached by Georgi Gugava.

-At the 2016 Olympic Games, he won the silver medal.
+At the 2016 Summer Olympics, Liparteliani won the silver medal.
 He beat Komronshokh Ustopiriyon, Ovini Uera, Lkhagvasürengiin Otgonbaatar and Gwak Dong-han before losing to Mashu Baker in the final.

-Liparteliani's favourite skill is uchi mata.
-He is currently ranked No. 1 in the world (as of 25 September 2018).
+Liparteliani's favourite skill is Uchi mata.
+He ranked No. 1 in the world as of 25 September 2018.

-In 2021, he won the gold medal in his event at the 2021 Judo World Masters held in Doha, Qatar.
+In 2021, Liparteliani won the gold medal in his event at the 2021 World Masters held in Doha, Qatar.

 Personal life

 Liparteliani began judo aged 11.
 His inspirations were Japanese legend Kōsei Inoue and fellow Georgian judoka Zurab Zviadauri.
 He is married and has three sons.

 Liparteliani was involved in a car accident with teammate Avtandil Tchrikishvili during a training camp in Borjomi, Georgia, right before the 2012 Olympics.
 The passengers in the car were heavily injured, but survived.